 A vast 2,526 acres located 4 miles north of Marquette off of Hwy 76.
 The acreage is split by the Yellow River into north and south units.
 Located with-in the park are 206 known prehistoric American Indian mounds.
 Walking trails are provided to view the different mounds.
 Guided tours are available year round.
 For more information call (563) 873-3491 or visit the Effigy Mounds website.

 Located 1.5 miles south of McGregor just east of Hwy 340.
 The park is considered to comprise the highest bluff along the Mississippi and be located in the "Paleozoic Plateau" region of Iowa.
 The park contains several overlook structures, shelters and picnic tables, playground equipment and a concession location.
 There are also camping areas, shower buildings, restrooms, electrical hookups and trails throughout for hiking and mountain biking.
-Find more information here!

 5420 acre park located north of Fayette just east off of Hwy 150 on Ivy Rd.
 Offers a variety of things including 49 non-modern camping areas, water, hiking, mountain biking, cross-country skiing and equestrian trails.
-Provides excellent habitat for a variety of different species animals.
+Provides an excellent habitat for a variety of different species animals.
 Hunting and fishing opportunities are available.
 For more information: Contact Scot Michelson at 563-425-4161 or visit the Volga River website.

 8,500 acres located near Waterville on 729 State Forest Road, forest entrance via Harpers Ferry or State Highway 76.
 Exhibits unique terrain and a variety of plant and animal life.
 Offers year round camping, trails for hiking, equestrians, and cross-country skiing.
-Hunting and fishing is also available (free admission).
+Hunting and fishing are also available (free admission).
 For more information, contact the Area Forester at (563) 586-2254.